 On February 10, 2014, Electrovaya Inc. issued a promissory note to a syndicate of lenders for Cdn \$6.25 million at 8.25% per annum for 24 months, secured by a first mortgage on its land and building, a General Security Agreement, an assignment of an interest reserve for \$485, intercorporate guarantees from 1408871 Ontario Inc. and Electrovaya Corp, a guarantee from the controlling shareholder and one million common share purchase warrants at an exercise price of Cdn \$0.65 per share exercisable immediately for a period of 24 months.
-The Company has renewed the facility for up to 12 months under the same terms and issued new 1,000,000 warrants for a 24 month period at an exercise price of Cdn \$0.79.
+The Company has renewed the facility for up to 12 months under the same terms and issued new 1,000,000 warrants for a 24 month period at an exercise price of Cdn \$0.79 per share warrant exercisable immediately.
 There is an option to repay anytime after the first 6 months of the renewal term at the discretion of the Company.
-The Company has a signed term sheet for a renewal for a one year period.
-The renewal closes February 17, 2017 and is for a further 12 months period under the same terms and issue of new 1,000,000 warrants for a 24 months period at an exercise price to be determined at closing.
+The Company renewed the note on February 17, 2017 for a further 12 months period under the same terms and issued 1,000,000 new warrants for a 24 months period at an exercise price of Cdn \$2.74.